Note that you can also read this essay as a .pdf.

 Many of your instructors will have stronger incentives to work on research than teaching.
 This doesn’t mean they will shirk teaching, but many do.
 Some teach creatively and diligently, as they should.
 But it’s nonetheless wise to understand the two masters most of your instructors face; they are usually rewarded much more for research than teaching.

 In graduate school multiple professors told me to minimize my time spent teaching and maximize my time spent researching.
 This isn’t unusual advice.
 Grad students and non-tenured professors are often explicitly told not to waste time on teaching, since that doesn’t lead to advancement, and often imbibe a cultural atmosphere that denigrates teaching.
 This is important if you’re wondering why your professors seem distracted or uninterested in the classroom.
 Professors are often incentivized not to focus on teaching.
+Professional academics understand these facts well, but they’re surprisingly poorly understood by everyone else:

 Interacting with Professors, Adjuncts, and Graduate Students